open-telemetry/oteps/text/0250-Composite_Samplers.md

 If any of the delegate Decisions is `RECORD_AND_SAMPLE`, the composite sampler MUST return `RECORD_AND_SAMPLE` Decision.
 Otherwise, if any of the delegate Decisions is `RECORD_ONLY`, the composite sampler MUST return `RECORD_ONLY` Decision.
 - The set of span `Attributes` to be added to the `Span` is the union of the sets of `Attributes` as provided by those delegate samplers which produced a sampling Decision other than `DROP`.
 - The `Tracestate` to be used with the new `Span` is obtained by cumulatively applying all the potential modifications of the parent `Tracestate` by the delegate samplers.
-However, the `th` sub-key (the sampling rejection `THRESHOLD`) for the `ot` entry gets special handling as described below.

-If the final sampling Decision is `DROP` or `RECORD_ONLY`, the `th` entry MUST be removed.
-If the sampling Decision is `RECORD_AND_SAMPLE`, and there's no `th` entry in any of the `Tracestate` provided by the delegates that decided to `RECORD_AND_SAMPLE`, the `th` entry MUST be also removed.
-Otherwise, the resulting `Tracestate` MUST contain `th` entry with the `THRESHOLD` value being the minimum of all the `THRESHOLD` values as reported by those delegates that decided to `RECORD_AND_SAMPLE`.

 Each delegate sampler MUST be given a chance to participate in the sampling decision as described above and MUST see the same _parent_ state.
 The resulting sampling Decision does not depend on the order of the delegate samplers.